 Choose from a wide variety of activities including:

 The inland town of Ubud (77km from Palm Garden Amed) has long been recognised as Bali’s cultural hub, home to a small treasure trove of art museums and galleries, featuring traditional and modern artwork including paintings, ceramics, carvings, sculpture, batik, weaving and photography.
 It is also the seat of the Sukawati Royal Family; the palace is centrally located and open to the public.
 In the neighbouring villages, you can watch the island’s most accomplished painters, stonemasons, woodcarvers, mask makers and silversmiths at work.
-Ubud is a great place for shopping: classic, contemporary and abstract paintings, plus a massive range of crafts including gold and silver jewellery, woodcarvings, fabrics, clothing, pottery, batik, paintings, metalwork and antiques can all be found in the town’s numerous galleries and shops.
+Ubud is a great place for traditional balinese dancing at the temples in the evening and also for shopping: classic, contemporary and abstract paintings, plus a massive range of crafts including gold and silver jewellery, woodcarvings, fabrics, clothing, pottery, batik, paintings, metalwork and antiques can all be found in the town’s numerous galleries and shops.
 The market sells handicrafts, garments, spices and foods, and Ubud even has its own sacred Monkey Forest.
 The town is surrounded by most of the attributes that entice people to this exceptionally beautiful island: traditional art and craft communities, ancient temples, palaces, emerald rice terraces, vertical river gorges, coconut palms and lush jungle.

 In the 1960s, before electricity reached Bali, a space satellite reported the observation of a blue beam emanating from Earth; the precise location was plotted and the source was confirmed as the directional temple of Pura Lempuyang Luhur, which is one of Bali’s oldest and most highly regarded temples.
 The main temple rests on top of the Belibis Hill, northeast of Mount Agung.
 At 1,175m above sea level, it is reachable via a stairway of 1700 steps, which wind through the forest with attractions along the way including other temples and hordes of grey long-tailed macaques that inhabit the surrounding cool mountain forests.
 The intense spiritual energy of this place is extraordinary.
 The temple is located 13km or 30 minutes’ drive from Palm Garden Amed Resort.